-Through the Climate Leadership Plan, the Alberta government is committed to growing the province's renewable energy sector and making Alberta one of the most environmentally responsible energy producers in the world.
+The Alberta government is committed to growing the province's renewable energy sector and making Alberta one of the most environmentally responsible energy producers in the world.
 The Government of Alberta remains committed to exploring options to ensure a viable bioenergy sector in the province.

 Fuel ethanol is a form of alcohol, fermented and distilled from a wide range of plant life such as wheat, corn or canola.
 Through a process called hydrolysis of grain starch, starches found in plants are converted to sugars that are fermented to produce ethanol.
 This ethanol is then distilled and dried to produce anhydrous ethanol.
 New technologies, often referred to as "second generation ethanol technologies," allowing raw materials such as forestry waste or municipal solid waste to be turned into ethanol are also emerging.